Nuclear Norm Regularized Estimation of Panel Regression Models

-\# \underline{Deriving a lower bound on $Q^*_\psi(\beta) $ within the shriking neighborhood:} Our goal here is to find a lower bound on $Q^*_\psi(\beta)$ that is valid within the shrinking neighborhood of $\beta_0, \mathbf{B}_{\psi}(M)$.
+\# \underline{Deriving a lower bound on $Q^*_\psi(\beta) $ within the shrinking neighbourhood:} Our goal here is to find a lower bound on $Q^*_\psi(\beta)$ that is valid within the shrinking neighbourhood of $\beta_0, \mathbf{B}_{\psi}(M)$.
 To obtain such a lower bound we choose the matrix $A$ in equation \eqref{QpsiMaxA} to be the $N \times T$ matrix $A(\beta)$ with elements

 where in the final step we used that $\partial_z \overline m^*_{it} \left( z \right) = \partial_z \overline m^*_{it} + b (z - z^0_{it})$, and $\partial_z \overline m^*_{it} = 0$, and $z_{it}(\beta) - z^0_{it} = X^{(2) \prime}_{it} (\beta - \beta_0) $.
 For the mean zero $N \times T$ matrix $\partial_z \widetilde m^* \left( z (\beta) \right) := \left[ \partial_z \widetilde m^*_{it} \left( z_{it}(\beta) \right) \right] $ we have